AshishBamba05/histbytz-app/README.md

 ## 📌 Overview

 **HistBytz** is a full-stack interactive history explorer built with React + Vite on the frontend and Node.js + Express on the backend.
-Users can search historical events by keyword or date, and the backend dynamically retrieves matching results from a JSON database.
+Users can search historical events by keyword or date, and the backend dynamically retrieves matching results from a MongoDB-backed NoSQL database.
 - 🔤 **Keyword search**: e.g., "civil rights", "World War"
 - 📅 **Date search**: e.g., "7/4/1776", "1960s"